KoljaB/RealtimeSTT/README.md

 The recommended default path uses `faster_whisper`.
 Other engines are available through install extras when their optional dependencies and models are present.

-### Support RealtimeSTT
+### Support RealtimeSTT ⭐

-If RealtimeSTT saved you time, one GitHub star is a simple way to help make it more stable.
+If RealtimeSTT saved you time, a GitHub star is a simple way to help make it more stable.

 Stars improve visibility, and visibility brings more users, more real-world